bytesontherocks/DevOps-Course-Starter/README.md

 az webapp config appsettings set --resource-group resource_group_example --name bytesontherocks-m8 --settings WEBSITES_PORT=8000
 ```

+Web page: `bytesontherocks-m8.azurewebsites.net`

-# Github actions
+## Github actions

-For the repository holding the todo-app, create 2 secrets (variables used by the github actions that are private):
+For the repository holding the todo-app, create the following secrets (variables used by the github actions that are private):

 - DOCKER_REGISTRY_USER (docker.io log in user)
 - DOCKER_REGISTRY_PSW  (docker.io log in password)
+- AZ_WEBHOOK_UPDATE_DOCKER_IMAGE (Azure webhook found in the Deployment Service of the App Service)